MichaelCurrin/docsify-js-tutorial/docs/README.md

 #### 2.2 View

-Then open http://localhost:3000 in the browser.
+Open http://localhost:3000 in the browser.

 User notes: